Tanishqyadav937/chatbot/README.md

-# chatbot
-Financial Data Analysis of Apple, Tesla & Microsoft 📊
+Financial Analysis Chatbot 🤖📊

+A Python-based prototype chatbot designed for financial data analysis.
+This chatbot can answer predefined financial queries and analyze key metrics of companies like Apple, Tesla, and Microsoft.

+Overview 📝

-This project performs a financial data analysis of Apple, Tesla, and Microsoft for the last three fiscal years (2022–2024).
-It extracts key financial metrics and provides insights on trends, profitability, and cash flows.
+This project is a prototype financial analysis chatbot created for the Forage task submission.
+It responds to predefined financial queries using a simple pattern matching approach.

+It also includes a sample dataset of Apple, Tesla, and Microsoft (2022–2024) for trend analysis.

 Features ✨

-Compare Total Revenue, Net Income, Total Assets, and Liabilities across years and companies.

-Calculate Profit Margin and analyze Cash Flow trends.

-Generate graphs and visualizations to better understand financial performance.

-Can be extended to include more companies or metrics.

-Installation 💻

-Clone the repository:

-git clone <repository-url>
-cd <repository-folder>

-Create a virtual environment (optional but recommended):

-python -m venv venv
-source venv/bin/activate  # Linux/Mac
-venv\Scripts\activate     # Windows

-Install dependencies:

-pip install -r requirements.txt

-Dependencies include: pandas, matplotlib, seaborn.

-Usage 🚀

-Open the Jupyter notebook or Python script:

-jupyter notebook financial_analysis.ipynb
-# or
-python financial_analysis.py

-Analyze the trends and visualize the data.

-Explore metrics like Profit Margin, Revenue Growth, and Cash Flow.

-Example Insights 📈

-Apple's revenue remained stable with a slight increase in net income in 2024.

-Tesla showed strong revenue growth but a declining profit margin trend.

-Microsoft maintained high profitability with steady growth in assets.
+Answer predefined financial queries:

+Revenue and sales questions

+Net income and profit questions

+Operating expenses questions

+Total assets questions

+General financial performance questions

+Handle basic greetings, help requests, and exit commands.

+Simple command-line interface for easy interaction.

+Financial dataset analysis: Revenue, Net Income, Total Assets, Liabilities, Profit Margin, and Cash Flow trends.

+Can be extended with more advanced AI/NLP features in the future.

+Implementation Details ⚙️

+Built using Python (no external dependencies required)

+Uses regular expressions for pattern matching

+Includes static financial data for Apple, Tesla, and Microsoft

+Simple CLI-based interface

+Optional: Can integrate Pandas/Matplotlib for data visualizations

+Sample Financial Data 📊
+Company	Fiscal Year	Total Revenue (USD mn)	Net Income (USD mn)	Total Assets (USD mn)	Total Liabilities (USD mn)	Profit Margin (%)	Cash Flow from Operations (USD mn)
+Apple	2022	394000	99900	352000	302000	25.4	122000
+Apple	2023	383000	96900	354000	310000	25.3	110000
+Apple	2024	385000	100000	360000	315000	26.0	118000
+Tesla	2022	81500	12500	62000	31000	15.3	14500
+Tesla	2023	96300	12550	85000	42000	13.0	13500
+Tesla	2024	123000	15000	118000	53000	12.2	17500
+Microsoft	2022	198000	72700	364000	198000	36.7	89000
+Microsoft	2023	212000	72000	395000	210000	34.0	91500
+Microsoft	2024	236000	80000	420000	225000	33.9	94000
+How to Use 🚀

+Ensure Python is installed on your system.

+Run the chatbot script:

+python financial_chatbot.py

+Type your financial query when prompted.

+Type 'help' to see available options.

+Type 'exit' to quit the program.

+Predefined Queries 💬

+The chatbot recognizes variations of these questions:

+"What is the total revenue?"

+"How has net income changed?"

+"What are the operating expenses?"

+"Tell me about total assets"

+"How is the company's financial performance?"

+Limitations ⚠️

+Only handles predefined financial queries

+Uses simple pattern matching, not AI/NLP

+Contains static financial data

+Cannot handle complex or follow-up questions

 Project Structure 🗂️
-financial-analysis/
+financial-chatbot/
 │
-├─ data/                 # CSV or Excel files with financial data ├─ notebooks/            # Jupyter notebooks
+├─ data/                 # Sample financial dataset (CSV/Excel)
-├─ scripts/              # Python scripts for analysis ├─ requirements.txt
+├─ scripts/              # Python scripts (chatbot & analysis)
+├─ notebooks/            # Optional Jupyter notebooks for visualization ├─ requirements.txt      # Optional dependencies
-└─ README.md
+└─ README.md             # Project documentation

 How to Contribute 🤝

-Fork the repository.
+Fork the repository

-Create a new branch: git checkout -b feature/your-feature.
+Create a new branch: git checkout -b feature/your-feature

-Make your changes and commit: git commit -m "Add some feature".
+Make your changes and commit: git commit -m "Add some feature"

-Push to the branch: git push origin feature/your-feature.
+Push to the branch: git push origin feature/your-feature

-Open a Pull Request.
+Open a Pull Request